BDM-Lab/ClusterTAD/bin/Readme.md

 - To run the program using specified parameters, open command line and type:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; java -jar ClusterTAD.jar Input_Matrix_file Matrix_Resolution Number_of_Cluster_SearchWindow Min_TAD_size Max_TAD_size

-other Parameters are as follow: <br />
+other Parameters are as follow:
  *  **Number_of_Cluster_SearchWindow(Optional)** : The window to add to the rough K estimate, The default = 3 [Minimum = 1 and Maximum = 10)
  *  **Min_TAD_size(optional)**	:  Defines the  Minimum TAD size.
 The default is 120000[120KB].
  *  **Max_TAD_size(optional)** : Defines the  Maximum TAD size.
 The default is 800000[800KB].